 Berend Jan van ‘t Zand (1853)

 Heering’s history goes back to 1865; a century when horse-drawn carriages, and carts and wheelbarrows were important to the economy.
-Cartwrights B.J. van ’t Zand made these for the agricultural sector.
+Cartwrights Van ’t Zand in Vaassen made these for the agricultural sector.

 Gerrit Heering (1892)

-Gerrit Heering, an employee of van ’t Zand, married the owner’s daughter in 1919.
-Two years later, he was able to put the family home, the Cartwright’s business, and the workshop in his name.
+Gerrit Heering, an employee of van ’t Zand, married Berend Jan van ‘t Zand’s daughter in 1919.
+Two years later they took over the Cartwright’s business and the workshop.
 Gerrit changed the name of the company to G. Heering Coachworks.
-The company was already building bodywork for busses, trucks, and delivery vehicles.
+The company was already building bodywork for busses and delivery vehicles.

 Paul Heering (1926)

 Gerrit Heering died in 1942.
-Gerrit’s wife and sons, Bernhard and Paul, carried on the company as Wid.
+Gerrit’s wife Hendrika and sons, Bernhard and Paul, carried on the company as Wid.
 G. Heering & Son Coachworks.
 Together, they steered the company through those difficult years.
-In 1953, Paul Heering took on sole responsibility for the company under the name Heering Coachworks.
+In 1953, Paul Heering took on sole responsibility for the company under the name “Carrosserie Heering”.
 In those days, carriage work was still principled on the basis of trusses, whereby a frame of steel or aluminum profiles was covered by various types of sheet material or cloth.

 Gerrit Heering (1949)

-Paul’s son Gerrit was promoted to the board of management in 1978.
+Paul’s son Gerrit joined the company in 1970.
 Seven years later, he became the sole shareholder.
-The company started the development of transport equipment for day-old chicks.
-Heering was soon operating as far away as Europe, Russia, and even parts of Africa.
+In the late 70s Heering started the development of transport equipment for day-old chicks.
+Heering was soon supplying hatcheries outside The Netherlands.
+First in Western-Europe, but eventually even in Africa and Russia.
 New activities were initiated.
-In 1983, Heering Services established a company specializing in the installation and service of transport climate systems, especially installations for day-old chick transport.
+In 1983, Heering established a company specializing in the installation and service of transport climate systems, among others the installations for day-old chick transport.